-News for October 2024
+News for February 2025

-Join us at our nextl meeting, the second Saturday of the month, at a Red Lobster in Federal Way.
+Join us at our nextl meeting, the second Saturday of the month, at Red Lobster in Federal Way.
 The restaurant opens at 11 and we begin the meeting at 11;30 a.m.
 "Everyone is welcome!
 If interested in participating, please call the Buzzline at (800) 255-1147." -- Danette, Dixon, president

 Low Vision Clinic is open four days a week